HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

   )
 }}

-As of 2024, `.png` is the most commonly used format for favicons informed by `<link rel=”icon”>` tags, appearing on 42% of mobile pages, up from 35% in 2021\.
+As of 2024, `.png` is the most commonly used format for favicons informed by `<link rel="icon">` tags, appearing on 42% of mobile pages, up from 35% in 2021\.
 In contrast, the use of `.ico` files has decreased from 33% in 2021 to 27%, likely due to developers moving away from this format in favor of other options like .`png` and .`svg`.
-However, it’s interesting to highlight that .`svg` favicons [are not supported on Safari](https://caniuse.com/link-icon-svg).
+However, it's interesting to highlight that .`svg` favicons [are not supported on Safari](https://caniuse.com/link-icon-svg).

 Interestingly, about 18% of pages still lack a favicon, showing a slight improvement from the 22% that had no favicon in 2021\.